passiv/snaptrade-sdks/sdks/go/docs/AccountOrderRecordUniversalSymbol.md

 ### NewAccountOrderRecordUniversalSymbol

-`func NewAccountOrderRecordUniversalSymbol(id string, symbol string, rawSymbol string, currency UniversalSymbolCurrency, type_ SecurityType, currencies []Currency, ) *AccountOrderRecordUniversalSymbol`
+`func NewAccountOrderRecordUniversalSymbol(id string, symbol string, rawSymbol string, currency SymbolCurrency, type_ SecurityType, currencies []Currency, ) *AccountOrderRecordUniversalSymbol`

 NewAccountOrderRecordUniversalSymbol instantiates a new AccountOrderRecordUniversalSymbol object This constructor will assign default values to properties that have it defined,